Features How It Works Gift Types Occasions Why Us FAQ Reach Us Blog 🚀 Coming Soon

 Record gifts as they're opened

 One adult takes responsibility for recording.
-As each gift is opened, quickly note giver, recipient, and what it was.
 20–30 seconds per gift.

 3